Cross country route: from Tratto Spino to Lake Garda via Brentonico and Loppio

 Creator, photographer and content manager

-An easy route suitable for anyone who has a basic experience of mountain biking.
+A medium-easy route suitable for anyone who has a basic experience of mountain biking.

 You go up by Cable Car from Malcesine along the western slopes of Monte Baldo, you then descend and re-ascend northwards along the eastern Trentino slopes of the mountain range.